 We didn’t want to pack our day with activities, we wanted to take our time while in Benalmadena.
 We started our day at the Colomares Monument and then made our way to the cable car.

-Castillo de Colomares (Colomares Castle): called a castle but it is more of a monument.
+The Colomares Castle is more of a monument.
 A monument dedicated to the life of Christopher Columbus.
 It it one of the attractions that brings many tourists to Benalmadena.
 It was built between 1987 and 1994 by Dr. Esteban Martín Martín.
 He built it because he thought there wasn’t many monuments celebrating Christopher Columbus.

 I personally think is a stunning monument.
 More on the smaller side when you consider other monuments in Spain but still absolutely beautiful.
 If you come from Malaga and want to go there first get off at Estacion de Torremuelle stop.
 I suggest taking a cab from the station to the monument.
 Is about a 30 min walk, all uphill.
 We actually started walking there and then decided to get a cab.